+The second sergeant, who is the left guide of the company, will now place himself on the left of the company.
+As the company will always be formed in two ranks, the orderly sergeant will promptly command :

+1. In two ranks, form company.

+2. Left-FACE.
+3. MARCH.

-- 421. The left guide (second sergeant) will now place himself on the left of the rank, and the first sergeant will promptly command: - 1.
-In two ranks, form company.2.
-By the left flank.
-3. Left-FACE.
-4. MARCH. - 422.
-At the third command, the whole rank will face to the left, except the guide and man on the left, who stand fast. - 423 / 424.
-At the command march, the whole of the men who have faced to the left, will step off together; the second men, counting from the left, will place themselves in the rear rank, behind the man next to the guide, and face to the front; the two following men will, in like manner, on closing up, form the next file, and all the other men will come successively to form files, two deep, to the right of those already established.
+At the command, left face, the whole company will face to the left, except the guide and man on the left, who stand fast.

+At the command, MARCH, the whole of the men who have faced to left, will step off together ; the second man, counting from the left, will place himself in the rear rank, behind the man next to the guide, and face to the front ; the two following men will, in like manner, on closing up, form the next file, the third man in the front, and the fourth in the rear rank behind him, and all the other men will come successively to form files, two deep, to the right of those already formed.